-On January 29, 2019, the Company signed a definitive agreement to acquire the marine transportation fleet of Cenac for approximately \$244,000,000 in cash, subject to certain closing adjustments.
-Cenac's fleet consists of 63 inland 30,000 barrel tank barges with approximately 1.9 million barrels of capacity, 34 inland towboats and two offshore tugboats.
-Cenac moves petrochemicals, refined products and black oil, including crude oil, residual fuels, feedstocks and lubricants on the lower Mississippi River, its tributaries, and the Gulf Intracoastal Waterway for major oil companies and refiners.
-On February 11, 2019, the Federal Trade Commission granted the Company early termination of the Hart-Scott-Rodino waiting period for the acquisition of Cenac.
-The closing of the acquisition is expected to occur in March 2019.
-Financing of the acquisition will be through additional borrowings.
+On March 14, 2019, the Company completed the acquisition of the marine transportation fleet of Cenac for \$244,500,000 in cash.
+Cenac's fleet consisted of 63 inland 30,000 barrel tank barges with approximately 1,833,000 barrels of capacity, 34 inland towboats and two offshore tugboats.
+Cenac transported petrochemicals, refined products and black oil, including crude oil, residual fuels, feedstocks and lubricants on the lower Mississippi River, its tributaries, and the Gulf Intracoastal Waterway for major oil companies and refiners.
+The average age of the inland tank barges was approximately five years and the inland towboats had an average age of approximately seven years.
+Financing of the acquisition was through borrowings under the Company's Revolving Credit Facility.

 On December 28, 2018, the Company purchased three inland tank barges from a leasing company for \$3,120,000 in cash.
 The Company had been leasing the barges prior to the purchase.
-Financing of the equipment acquisition was through borrowings under the Company's revolving credit facility.
+Financing of the equipment acquisition was through borrowings under the Company's Revolving Credit Facility.

 On December 14, 2018, the Company purchased 27 inland tank barges with a barrel capacity of 306,000 barrels from CGBM for \$28,500,000 in cash.
 The 27 tank barges transport petrochemicals and refined products on the Mississippi River System and the Gulf Intracoastal Waterway.
 The average age of the barges was eight years.
-Financing of the equipment acquisition was through borrowings under the Company's revolving credit facility.
+Financing of the equipment acquisition was through borrowings under the Company's Revolving Credit Facility.

 On November 30, 2018, the Company purchased an inland towboat from a leasing company for \$3,050,000 in cash.
 The Company had been leasing the towboat prior to the purchase.
-Financing of the equipment acquisition was through borrowings under the Company's revolving credit facility.
+Financing of the equipment acquisition was through borrowings under the Company's Revolving Credit Facility.

 On May 10, 2018, the Company completed the purchase of Targa's inland tank barge business from a subsidiary of Targa for \$69,250,000 in cash.
 Targa's inland tank barge fleet consisted of 16 pressure barges with a total capacity of 258,000 barrels, many of which were under multi-year contracts that the Company assumed from Targa.
 The 16 tank barges transport petrochemicals on the Mississippi River System and the Gulf Intracoastal Waterway.
-Financing of the business acquisition was through borrowings under the Company's revolving credit facility.
+Financing of the business acquisition was through borrowings under the Company's Revolving Credit Facility.

 On March 15, 2018, the Company purchased two inland pressure tank barges from a competitor for \$10,400,000 in cash.
 The average age of the two tank barges was five years.
-Financing of the equipment acquisition was through borrowings under the Company's revolving credit facility.
+Financing of the equipment acquisition was through borrowings under the Company's Revolving Credit Facility.

-On February 14, 2018, the Company completed the acquisition of Higman for \$421,922,000 in cash, subject to certain post-closing adjustments.
+On February 14, 2018, the Company completed the acquisition of Higman for \$421,922,000 in cash.
 Higman's fleet consisted of 163 inland tank barges with 4.8 million barrels of capacity, and 75 inland towboats, transporting petrochemicals, black oil, including crude oil and natural gas condensate, and refined petroleum products on the Mississippi River System and the Gulf Intracoastal Waterway.
 The average age of the inland tank barges was approximately seven years and the inland towboats had an average age of approximately eight years.
-Financing of the acquisition was through the issuance of the 2028 Notes.
-The 2028 Notes were issued on February 12, 2018 in preparation for closing of the acquisition.
+Financing of the acquisition was through the issuance of the 2028 Notes were issued on February 12, 2018 in preparation for closing of the acquisition.